Outernet London: Spaces and venues

-There are also residential apartments, office space, and 20,000 sq ft of retail space.
+There are also residential apartments, office space and 20,000 sq ft of retail space.

-Planning and Construction
+Planning and construction

-Construction follows more than a decade of planning.
+Construction followed more than a decade of planning.
 The main construction contractor for the project was Skanska and the developer is Consolidated Developments.
-To protect against vibration from the Elizabeth and Northern line tunnels special construction methods were used.
+The primary architect for the project was Orms and the heritage consultant was Alan Baxter Associates.
+To protect against vibration from the Elizabeth and Northern line trains, special construction methods were used.

 The area immediately surrounding Outernet was also recently under development from Crossrail and other projects such as the new @sohoplace theatre which both also opened in 2022.
 The Oxford Street shopping area has therefore undergone significant renewal.